The Science of

 Decarboxylation is the chemical reaction that converts inactive cannabinoids to active cannabinoids.The conversion of inactive cannabinoids to active cannabinoids is accomplished when high heat is applied through the process of smoking.
 Without smoking, the decarboxylation process must be achieved during the manufacturing process.

 The two most widely understood cannabinoids today are delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).
-In order to produce a cannabis oil with THC and CBD, heat is applied to the raw plant so that the precursor acids (THCA and CBDA) are converted to THC and CBD through the removal of the acid group (the carboxyl group - COOH).
+In order to produce a cannabis oil with THC and CBD, heat is applied to the raw plant so that the precursor acids (THCA and CBDA) are converted to THC and CBD through release of carbon dioxide (CO2).
+This process in known as a decarboxylation.

 Using conventional heating methods, it is difficult to achieve reliable and consistent levels of decarboxylation.
 Only some of the cannabinoids in the plant get decarboxylated, leaving significant amounts of the less active THCA and CBDA in the final product instead of the active THC and CBD.
 THC has much stronger affinity for CB1 and CB2 receptors compared to THCA.
 CBD binds weakly to the CB2 receptor whereas CBDA does not bind at all.
 CBD is a negative allosteric modulator that binds to other receptors.